eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner/Clean the database.md

   	CASE WHEN extras IS null OR extras LIKE 'null' THEN '' ELSE extras END AS extras,order_time FROM customer_orders;
 ```
+Here is the new temporary table that is already clean, without null values anymore.

 |order_id|	customer_id|	pizza_id	|exclusions	|extras|	order_time|
 |----|---|----|---|---|---|